transce080/vscode-markdown-auto-bullets/README.md

-# VSCode Markdown Automatic Bullet Points
+# Markdown Automatic Bullet Points

-An open-source "mini-extension" which automatically adds bullet points when editing in Markdown.
+An open-source "mini-extension" for [Visual Studio Code][Visual Studio Code] which automatically adds bullet points when editing in Markdown.

 ## Features